Stable-Diffusion-API/stable-diffusion-discord-bot/README.md

-# AI Powered Art in a TELEGRAM Bot!
+# AI Powered Art in a Discord Bot!

-this is a txt2img bot running on tami telegram channel

 # Feature